andrerclaudio/yocto-setup/README.md

 This repository is composed of:

  * `.config.yaml`: a kas configuration file
- * `meta-nxp`: the layer with the metadata for NXP boards
+ * `meta-nxp`: layer with the metadata for NXP boards
+ * `meta-tools`: layer with non-board related sripts to improve the hardware experience

 The `.config.yaml` is the configuration file for the kas utility, which allows to easily download all the required third-party components in the